adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

         - Information whether the local storage of the extension configuration is corrupted
         - Filter subscriptions enabled/disabled
         - Identifying information about the devices that connect to the payment service provider
+        - IP address, metadata associated with the request such as language, user-agent and additional meta data associated with the message such as type of message, content, language
     - For all mobile products and Adblock Plus for Safari on macOS
         - Crash reports:
         {: .has-horizontal-list .semicolon-separated }